 Robert Tann

 Robert also served as an investigative reporting fellow for News21 during summer 2021.
-The program, based out of the Walter Cronkite School of Journalism in Phoenix, Ariz., sent journalists across the U.S. for an in-depth series on the impacts of COVID-19.
-For the series, Robert co-authored a multimedia report on the pandemic’s effects on food insecurity and traveled to rural areas in northern Arizona to urban cities in southern Florida.
+The program, based out of the Walter Cronkite School of Journalism in Phoenix, Arizona, sent journalists across the U.S. for an in-depth series on the impacts of COVID-19.
 The series placed as a finalist in the 2021 Investigative Reporters and Editors Awards.

 Recent Articles